ThitsaX/ml-lib-operation-portal/documentation/developer-guide.md

 ## 7. First-time bootstrap API calls

-After Vault and the databases are ready, run the one-time bootstrap APIs in this order:
+After Vault and the databases are ready, and after the app is up for the first time, run the one-time bootstrap APIs in this order:

-1. `POST /secured/grantRoleActionList`
+1. `POST /secured/syncHubSettlementModelsToPortal`
-2. `POST /secured/grantMenuActionList`
+2. `POST /secured/grantRoleActionList`
-3. `POST /secured/syncHubSettlementModelsToPortal`
+3. `POST /secured/grantMenuActionList`

+The settlement-model sync pulls settlement models from Mojaloop's settlement API into the portal.
+The grant APIs then initialize role/action mapping and menu/action mapping.

+Grant menus and actions are described in `documentation/grants/`.

-The request payloads for the first two calls are stored in:
+The request payloads for the grant APIs are stored in:

 - `documentation/grants/GrantRoleActionList.txt`
 - `documentation/grants/GrantMenuActionList.txt`

-These calls initialize role/action mapping, menu/action mapping, and hub settlement model data inside the portal.

 ## 8. Code structure guide